Matcha tea cake

 Line a loaf pan with parchment paper and oil any exposed parts of the pan.

 In a medium bowl combine chia seeds with coconut milk and a ¼ cup of water, whisk until combined and set aside for 15 minutes or until thickened.

 Place coconut in a food processor and blend until fine.
-Add oat flour, brown rice flour, baking powder and almond meal, and blend to combine.
+Add coconut flour, oat flour, brown rice flour, baking powder and almond meal, and blend to combine.
 Set aside.

 These gorgeous photos were taken by Stephen Johnson.